staeter/work-in-progress/elm-platforms.md

 # **elm-platforms**

 **elm-platforms** is a standardized interface for running Elm code on any platforms with different capabilities.
+It is a layer on top of elm runtime replacing `Cmd`, `Sub` and `Program`.

 It aims to simplify the portability of code between different platforms and ease the storage and passing of cashed data in the model and through the codebase.

 It also is a CLI that handles platforms and capabilities install, setup, build and live reload.

 ## **Platforms Capabilities**